iskolbin/lcmwc/README.md

 ### Cmwc.random64( state: number[4097], index: number, min: number, max: number )

-Takes 2 numbers from the state to create double float.
+Takes 2 numbers from the state to create pseudorandom number.
 This is much more precise than `Cmwc.random32` but 2 times slower

 Performance